adzcai/janc/content/posts/2021-04-21-intro-and-roadmap.md

   - intro
 ---

 So here it is!
 Our first-ever article.
-Here I want to set a basic framework and some goals for my first ever conlang, which I'll refer to as \<CONLANG> until I come up with a name for it[^1] later down the road.
+Here I want to set a basic framework and some goals for my first ever conlang, which I'll refer to as "Lorem" until I come up with a name for it[^1] later down the road.

 ## Roadmap

-Based on most sources I've seen, putting together a language can be grouped into a few main steps:
+Based on most sources I've seen, the process of putting together a language can be grouped into a few main steps.
+(If you don't know what these mean yet, don't worry, I'll go over them one at a time in future posts!)

 * Phonology
   * Phonetic system